fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 6`, we initialise the local variable `s` with a string object `'abc'`.
 On `line 7`, we initialise the local variable `t` and assign it to the return value of the `fix` method, with the local variable `s` passed as an argument.

 On `line 1-4`, we define the `fix` method which takes one parameter (`value`).
-The local variable `value` is passed the string object from the `value` method parameter on `line 2`, and make use of indexed assignment, reassigning the string object at index `1` of `'abc'` to the string object `x`.
-This will mutate the string object referenced by the local variable `x`, such that the string object referenced by `value` is now `axc`.
+When we pass the local variable `s` as an argument to the `fix` method, the local method variable `value` is passed a string object on `line 2`, and then has indexed assignment applied, reassigning the string object at index `1` of `'abc'` to the string object `x`.
+This will mutate the string object referenced by the local variable `value`, now `'axc'`.
 As indexed assignment is mutating, we do not create a new object, but mutate the original object on which the indexed assignment occurred.

-Since there is no explicit `return` in this method, the last expression evaluated will be returned by the `fix` method, which is the string object referenced by the local variable `value`, per `line 3`.
+Since there is no explicit `return` in this method, the last expression evaluated will be implicitly returned by the `fix` method, which is the string object referenced by the local variable `value`, per `line 3`.

 The return value of `fix(s)` is `'axc'`, which is assigned to the local variable `t`.
-As a result of calling `fix(s)`, the local variable `s` now returns `'axc'`, as does the local variable `t`, since they are now referencing the same string object (variables being pointers to objects) due to the mutating effects of the indexed assignment on `line 2`.
+After calling `fix(s)`, the local variable `s` now returns `'axc'`, as does the local variable `t`, since they are now referencing the same string object (variables being pointers to objects) due to the mutating effects of the indexed assignment on `line 2`.

 *29) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```